-Poland counts WWII damages it wants to seek from Germany
+Poland totals WWII occupation’s cost amid Germany claim talk

-WARSAW, Poland (AP) — Poland says it lost over 5 million citizens and over $54 billion dollars (46.6 billion euros) worth of assets under the Nazi German occupation of the country during World War II.
+WARSAW, Poland (AP) — A parliamentary commission in Poland reported Friday that the country lost more than 5 million citizens and over $54 billion dollars (46.6 billion euros) worth of assets under Nazi German occupation during World War II.

-A parliamentary commission announced the numbers as part of the current Polish government’s declared intent to seek damages from Germany.
+The commission announced the numbers as part of the current Polish government’s declared intent to seek damages from Germany.
+It said the figures were preliminary estimates.

-Poland spent decades under Soviet domination after the war and wasn’t able to seek damages independently.
-However, Germany is making payments to Polish survivors of Nazi atrocities.
+The leader of the ruling Law and Justice party, Jaroslaw Kaczynski, argues that as the first country the Nazis attacked in 1939, Poland also was the first to put up resistance and suffered the greatest losses.

-Preliminary calculations done for the commission put the number of Polish citizens killed from 1939 to 1945 at 5.1 million, including 90 percent of Poland’s Jewish population.
+Observers say the talk of pursuing damages from Germany is addressed largely to elderly Polish voters.
+Poland has not made an official appeal, and Foreign Minister Jacek Czaputowicz said earlier this year that the issue was not weighing on Warsaw’s good neighborly relations with Berlin.

 Most Read Nation & World Stories